Creep (deformation): 3. Various working conditions

 As mentioned previously, creep is a time-dependent deformation.
-Fortunately, creep doesn't occur suddenly in brittle materials as it does under tension and other forms of deformation, and it's an advantage for designers.
-Over time, creep strain develops in a material that is exposed to stress at the temperature of the application, and it depends on the duration of the exposure.
-Thus, besides temperature and stress, the creep rate is also a function of time, and it can be generalized as this function ε = F(t, T, σ) that tells the designer all the three parameters, including time, temperature, and stress acting in concert, and all of them must be considered if a successful creep-resistance component is to be attained.
+Fortunately, creep doesn't occur suddenly in brittle materials as it does under tension and other forms of deformation, and it is an advantage for designers.
+Over time, creep strain develops in a material exposed to stress at the temperature of the application, and it depends on the duration of the exposure.
+Thus, the creep rate is also a function of time besides temperature and stress.
+It can be generalized as this function ε = F(t, T, σ) that tells the designer all the three parameters, including time, temperature, and stress acting in concert, and all of them must be considered if a successful creep-resistance component is to be attained.